 We value diversity, inclusion and equity in connection with the vision and mission for the benefit of staff, learners and clients.

-We recognise that our learners come from very diverse, multicultural backgrounds and identities -- this includes coming from a range of religious, cultural, and socioeconomic backgrounds and embodying a ranges of ages, ethnicities, disabilities, genders and sexualities.
+We recognise that our learners come from very diverse, multicultural backgrounds and identities -- this includes coming from a range of religious, cultural, and socioeconomic backgrounds and embodying a range of ages, ethnicities, disabilities, genders and sexualities.

 We also acknowledge the Traditional Owners of the land on which we live, work and play.
-You can read about our RAP (Reconciliation Action Plan) on our website.

-6.4 Health and Safety
+Health and Safety